sadia-ahmmed/IMTC_505_Assignment_01/README.md

 - **`ObjectHit.cs`**
   On collision with the Player: changes the material color to **red**, tags the object as `Hit`, and plays an attached **AudioSource**.

+PS: The position of the dropper object is fixed from the video